Old Greyhound Terminal (Washington, D.C.): Decline

 On June 2, 1981, Greyhound Lines announced a multi-million land swap with developer Morton Bender in the presence of Mayor Marion Barry.
 The developer would build a new terminal at 90 K Street NE, a block from Union Station and he would gain the old terminal which was not located in a prime location downtown.
 Prices had gone up rapidly in 1980 in the vicinity of New York Avenue NW.
 The new terminal would be twice the size of the old terminal but the city would have a say in how the land would be developed as it was located in an urban renewal area.
 It was hoped construction would be completed by the end of 1982.
 The old location was valued at between $6.5 million and $19 million for the 32,000 square-foot lot.
 The developer did not have any precise plans for the old terminal.

-It was rumored that Trailways was also working on moving closure to Union Station.
+It was rumored that Trailways was also working on moving closer to Union Station.
 The Trailways Bus Terminal had been a neighbor of the Greyhound terminal since the 1950s at the corner of 12th Street NW and New York Avenue NW.
 On July 20, 1982, it was announced that they were also moving to the corner of First Street NE and L Street NE, a block away from the new Greyhound Terminal near Union Station.